NotNanook/OnlyUpMultiplayerExe/README.md

 To use this mod you have to host your own server.
 1. Download the server file (Dockerfile included), onto your server
 2. Build the container `docker build -t OnlyUpMultiplayer .`
 3. Run the container `docker run -d -p 50001:50001/udp OnlyUpMultiplayer` (Ports are important)

+## Support and Contribution
+I always welcome help in each and every way.
+If you want to donate, [here](https://ko-fi.com/notnanook) is my ko-fi page.
+If you want to help improve the mod, you are always welcome to create a pull request or message me on my Discord @notnanook for tips or improvements